 “You” or “your” shall mean you, any authorised person on your account, anyone who does your banking or deals with us on your behalf.

-Information we collect
+Information we collect and generate about you

 The information collected by the Bank includes information that you provide to us, information that we generate about you and information collected from other sources.